2e2a/django-wordpress/README.rst

 Models and views for reading a WordPress database.
 Compatible with WordPress version 3.5+.

-Forked from `ISL <https://github.com/jcarbaugh/django-wordpress/>`_ to add Django 2 support.
+Forked from `https://github.com/jcarbaugh/django-wordpress/ <https://github.com/jcarbaugh/django-wordpress/>`_ to add Django 2 support.

 --------